-Source: SRA
+Note: September to March only Source: SRA

-Meanwhile, imported molasses is allowed as

-feedstock in the production of denatured alcohol for industrial use.
+Meanwhile, imported molasses is allowed as feedstock in the production of denatured alcohol for industrial use.
 The DOE allowed the bioethanol producers to repurpose their production processes from fuel use to medical use.
 Five bioethanol producers went into production of medical grade alcohol or rubbing alcohol to increase the country's supply of the needed alcohol due to COVID-19.
 The Philippine Food and Drug Administration (FDA) issued interim guidelines for the provisional licenses to operate and certificates of product notifications for all rubbing alcohol through FDA Memorandum Circular 2020-001.
 In 2022, about 27.2 million liters of rubbing alcohol were produced locally, 64 percent lower than 2021 production of 44.7 million liters.
-During the peak of COVID-19 in 2020, about 64 million liters of rubbing alcohol were produced by bioethanol producers Victorias, Progreen (Balayan and Nasugbu), Kooll Company, and Far East Alcohol.
+During the peak of COVID-19 in 2020, about 64 million liters of rubbing alcohol.
 According to EPAP, ethanol producers donated about 1.5 million liters to hospitals, government offices, local government units, and schools as part of the producers' corporate social responsibility.

-There are 13 accredited bioethanol producers in the Philippines, with a total production capacity of 466 million liters per year (MLPY) in 2022.
-Additional capacity of 38 MLPY is expected by the end of 2023 and potential additional capacity of 45 MLPY under negotiation.
-The current capacity utilization is equivalent to about 80 percent of the volume requirement for the E10 mandate.
+There are 14 accredited bioethanol producers in the Philippines, with a total production capacity of 508 million liters per year (MLPY) in 2024.
+One facility closed toward the end of 2022, but another one opened in February 2024.
+Additional capacity of 28 MLPY is expected by the end of 2024 and potential additional capacity of 45 MLPY under negotiation.
+The current capacity utilization is equivalent to 81 percent of the volume requirement for the E10 mandate.